sigfredonin/FORTH/README.md

 It conforms to the ANSI X3.215-1994 standard, except that it uses a Forth word to access a system millisecond or microsecond clock, as a means of seeding the pseudorandom number generator.

+The Forth code departs from the original implementation in that the player is not allowed to make the second room in a crooked arrow's path be the room that the hunter is in.
+That would require the arrow to exit the first room in its path the way it came in, assuming the first room can be reached from the hunter's room.
+That would exceed its crookedness capabilities.
+The original code did not check for this possibility.

+The Forth code also departs from the original in the wording of messages to the player, the wording of the game instructions, and the manner in which it treats invalid player inputs.

 The code has been tested on Gforth (version 0.7.0, November 2, 2008), and SwiftForth i386-Win32 3.12.0 21-Sep-2023, on Windows 11 (October 2025).